Ken Richardson (racing driver)

-William Kenneth Richardson (21 August 1911 in Bourne, Lincolnshire – 27 June 1997 in Bourne, Lincolnshire) was a British racing and test/development driver from England who competed in one Formula One World Championship race.
+William Kenneth Richardson (21 August 1911 – 27 June 1997) was a British racing and test/development driver from England who competed in one Formula One World Championship event.

+Career

-Richardson started as an engineer for British Racing Motors, before becoming the main development driver for the BRM V16 project in the early 1950s.
-He was entered by the team to drive a BRM 15, equipped with the V16 engine, in the 1951 Italian Grand Prix.
+Richardson started as an engineer for British Racing Motors, before becoming the main development driver for the BRM V16 project in the early 1950s; as reserve driver for the team, he took part in the 1949 British Grand Prix, taking over the Ferrari 125 (which Tony Vandervell had bought for research purposes) from Raymond Mays.
+Richardson only lasted 4 laps before hitting a bump at Abbey Curve, and spinning off into the crowd, fortunately without injuring anyone.

+Richardson was entered by the team to drive a BRM 15, equipped with the V16 engine, in the 1951 Italian Grand Prix.
 He qualified the car 10th, but was not allowed to start the race when it emerged that he did not possess the correct racing licence due to his lack of experience.
 He did not make another attempt at entering a World Championship Formula One race.

-He did, however, continue to race in both sportscars and endurance events.
+Richardson did, however, continue to race in both sportscars and endurance events.